 No 'examples' or images of your work will be placed on any website or used for any purpose other than making the prints for you.
 Nobody sees your art work except whoever prints it, and whoever hems it.
 We see so many and are artists ourselves so won't mis-handle your art.
 But we do enjoy your art!

-If, however, you would like to have a small copy of your work on this site - in a gallery setting - as a promotion of your work, and of your art, and a link to your own website - we would be happy to do so.
+If, however, you would like to have a small copy of your work on this site - in a gallery setting - as a promotion of your work, and of your art, and a link to your own website - I would be happy to do so.
 Just send an email or let me know along with your order or later after it has been in your exhibition.

 If desired, Digital Silk can retain a copy of your image sent for the first printing to be used to print more for you at a later time.
 Unless you request this service, all CDs sent here to print will be returned to you - all digital files sent email or a file transfer site will be scaled down to a small thumbnail size for my records after printing.

-United States copyright law requires the person submitting an image to us for reproduction in any form must be the copyright owner or to have permission from the copyright owner to reproduce the image.
+United States copyright law requires the person submitting an image to me for reproduction in any form must be the copyright owner or to have permission from the copyright owner to reproduce the image.
+I can't therefore print pictures someone has simply downloaded from the Internet and someone else holds a copyright on it.